GNOME Initiative: AppData update

 What's the AppData update initiative?

-It’s an iniative that I have started the day after I joined the GNOME Foundation as a member and I have been working days before that.
-It aims to provide an up to date appdata file, which is a file shipped with the application to provide information about the application the user is going to install like the screenshots, a description of the application, release change log and other details.
+It's an initiative that I have started the day after I joined the GNOME Foundation as a member and I have been working days before that.
+It aims to provide an up to date AppData file, which is a file shipped with the application to provide information about the application the user is going to install like the screenshots, a description of the application, release change log and other details.

-Those files were in some “unmaintained” projects out of date, had old screenshots or maybe an old format of the AppData file that doesn’t follow the new
+Those files were in some "unmaintained" projects out of date, had old screenshots or maybe an old format of the AppData file that doesn't follow the new FreeDesktop specifications.
+I started sending patches to fix those files on various of GNOME apps/games; I lost track of what I have already fixed and what still needs to be done, so I took the opportunity to start an initiative to provide up to date and validated AppData files.

 The Goals of the AppData update initiative